halo-dot/halo_docs/sdk-access/sdk-access.md

         releaseImplementation group: 'za.co.synthesis.halo', name: 'sdk', version: '2.1.26' }
     ```
+4. **Testing**
+    After running the application, wait for the application to initialize, you will be able to enter an amount and a transaction reference.<br/>
+    Initially, you will be testing against a test environment and a test card is required to test the transaction.<br/>
+    We recommend downloading the <a href="https://apkpure.com/visa-mobile-cdet/com.visa.app.cdet" target="_blank">Visa Contactless Device Evaluation Toolkit (CDET)</a> application.<br/>
+    This is an Android-based mobile application that simulates virtual cards.

 Now, you are ready to start using the Halo.SDK in your Android application!